code-not-found/code-not-found.github.io/_posts/spring-jms/2018-12-13-spring-jms-jmstemplate-example.md

 With the development of frameworks like [Spring Boot](https://spring.io/projects/spring-boot){:target="_blank"} a different solution was needed.
 As caching of JMS resources was no longer handled by the container.

 This is where the [CachingConnectionFactory](https://docs.spring.io/spring-framework/docs/current/javadoc-api/org/springframework/jms/connection/CachingConnectionFactory.html){:target="_blank"} comes into play.
-It wraps a JMS provider's connection to provide caching of sessions, connections and producers.
+It wraps a JMS provider's connection to provide caching of sessions, connections, and producers.
 It also handles automatic connection recovery.

 By default, it uses a single session to create many connections.
 If you need to scale further, you can also specify the number of sessions to cache using the `sessionCacheSize` property.

 Configuring a `CachingConnectionFactory` is quite simple.
 Pass a `ConnectionFactory` and don't forget to set the `sessionCacheSize` if you need to scale.

 The `JmsTemplate` requires a reference to a ConnectionFactory.
-In this example we pass the `CachingConnectionFactory`.
+In this example, we pass the `CachingConnectionFactory`.

 > If you run on a [J2EE runtime](https://en.wikipedia.org/wiki/Java_Platform,_Enterprise_Edition#Certified_referencing_runtimes){:target="_blank"} obtain the `ConnectionFactory` from the application's environment naming context via JNDI.